LarsV123/master-util/README.md

 # Start client (from separate terminal)
 ~/mysql/<build-directory>/runtime_output_directory/mysql -uroot

-# FIRST TIME ONLY: With the client, create the user specified in .env
+# FIRST TIME ONLY: With the client, create the database and user in .env
+CREATE DATABASE <database>;
 CREATE USER '<user>'@'%<host>' IDENTIFIED BY '<password>';
 GRANT ALL PRIVILEGES ON *.* TO '<user>'@'%<host>';
 ```